 Signatories must provide indicative prices to growers in the Hunter Valley, Riverina, Murray Valley and Riverland regions by 15 December each year.
-For growers in other regions, signatories must use their best reasonable endeavours to provide indicative prices by 15 January each year.
-168 If a grape supply agreement is entered after the relevant deadline, the signatory must provide an indicative price at the time the agreement is entered into.
-169
+For growers in other regions, signatories must use their best reasonable endeavours to provide indicative prices by 15 January.
+166 If a grape supply agreement is entered after the relevant deadline, the signatory must provide an indicative price at the time the agreement is entered into.
+167